 Brazil Parish Records

 Brazilian parish records have information about christenings, marriages and deaths in each parish.
-Brazil church records began in the 14th century, but they became nationwide after the Council of Trent (1545–1563).
+The history of ecclesiastical records can be traced back to the 14th century but in Brazil they became widespread after the Council of Trent (1545–1563).

 Before 1707, parish records were made in accordance with the Portugal regulation.
 Unfortunately, in spite of how common Brazil parish records were, few of the church archives kept their documents well preserved.2

 To find parish records in Brazil, you can contact each regional Curia archives.
 These archives are in charge of the preservation of parish records in each region.
 You can also find Brazilian parish records online in the FamilySearch Catalog.2

 Brazil Passenger Lists

 Groups of people from all parts of the world have brought their families to Brazil, creating a great diversity in the country.
 This immigration has been very important for Brazilian society.